HIPAA-Compliant Conversational AI for Appointment Reminders

 Engaging Patients the Right Way

-Compliance isn’t just about technical safeguards, it’s also about respecting patient preferences and communicating clearly.
+Compliance isn’t just about technical safeguards.
+It’s also about respecting patient preferences and communicating clearly.

 Patient Consent and Preference Management